Sathya Enna Penkutty: Plot

-Sathya Priya a.k.a.
-Satya is a brave and tomboyish girl, who enjoys her life as it comes.
-She lives with her mother, grandmother and her money-minded elder sister Divya Priya.
-Sathya owns her beloved late father's mechanic shed, from whom she also inherited her tomboyish nature and hangs around with her male friends.
+Sathyapriya aka Satya is a brave and tomboyish girl, who enjoys her life as it comes.
+She lives with her mother, grandmother and her money-minded sister, Divyapriya aka Divya.
+Sathya owns her late father's mechanic shed, from whom she also inherited her tomboyish nature and hangs around with her male friends.
 Under unforeseen circumstances, she bumps across Sudhi, a rich man who often falls victim to her antics.
 Sathya is in love with Sudeep Chandra, who only thinks of her as a best friend but lies about being in love with her to not hurt her feelings.
 Divya falls for Sudhi on seeing his money while the later sees Divya as the girl of his dreams and had fallen in love with her.
 Divya is also in love with Rahul who is also rich.
 Divya makes Rahul buy expensive gifts for her.
 Her friend Anu warns her of the danger of loving two persons at a time.
 Divya learns that Satya is in love with Sudhi.
 She tests whether Sudhi loves Satya and is relieved to hear that he is in love with Divya.
 Divya makes Satya promise her that she will disclose her love towards the person she loves only after Divya's marriage.

 Satya has an accident and enters a critical stage.
 Satya's friend informs Divya to come and sign some papers required for immediate surgery.
 But Divya decides to make the surgery as late as possible so that Satya may die or be bedridden for ever.
 On the persuasion of her friend after some time she goes to the hospital but Sudhi manages to make the doctor do the surgery on his own risk.
 Divya sees Sudhi promising Satya that he will wait for her not to make Satya mentally down and not to reveal that he is already engaged to Divya.
 Sudhi stops seeing Satya after the surgery.
 As the marriage date approaches Sudhi informs his father of the melodrama he is in and he decides to break the news to Satya.
 Satya though heartbroken decides to help Sudhi in his wedding preparations.

 A day before the marriage, Sudhi and family decides to hand over the wedding saree and ornaments as the part of the pre-wedding rituals.
 Satya transforms as Sulaiman (Sudhi's friend) and is shocked to know that he is marrying her own sister.
 When Sujitha asks for the bride's sister/ sister-like girl to hand over the saree as per the ritual but Divya tells that she does not have a sister, while Achamma tells that she has sister, but Divya interrupts that they had housed an orphan girl who is like a sister for her and has gone to Bangalore for her studies.